flawrist/win7underground/readme.md

 # Windows 7.
 Underground

 Microsoft is a hegemon.
-It proclaims death by decree, not by dysfunction.
+It proclaims death by decree, not dysfunction.
 The mainstream lines up like cattle to revere the next leaking upgrade,
 scorning the past as if chronology equals progress.
-But the mavericks?
+And the mavericks?
 They know software doesn’t sour like milk.
-They see the forced evictions.
+They see the forced evictions —
-Machines once built to ease the burden, stripped of purpose but never power.
+machines once built to ease the burden, stripped of purpose but not power.
 <mark>Algorithms and alphabets don't expire just because the beast gets hungry.
-A sturdy hammer keeps driving nails long after the warranty turns to dust.</mark>
+A sturdy hammer drives nails long after the warranty turns to dust.</mark>

 Nobody can trace for sure how many souls survive on Windows 7.
 OS usage stats rest on a JavaScript beacon pinned to a [million sites](https://gs.statcounter.com/faq#methodology).
 Except heavy hitters don't feed it.
 No Amazon, no Facebook, no YouTube.
 Even in the back alleys of the Internet where that beacon still bleeds,
-users pull down the blinds — their ad-blockers kill such peepers cold.
+users pull down the blinds — their ad-blockers kill the peepers cold.
 <mark>Yet mechanics still sweat compiling and backporting for an exiled OS.
 You don't spend unpaid nights throwing lifelines into a graveyard.</mark>